tetcore/substrate-beginner-workshop/4/get.md

 # Configurable Constants

-Rather than hard-code the fee of our module, we can also allow that to be a configurable trait.
+Rather than hard-code the fee of our pallet, we can also allow that to be a configurable trait.

 ## Get Trait